Jwink3101/textllm/readme.md

 # textllm

 This is a **SIMPLE** text-based interface to LLMs.
 It is not intended to be a general purpose or overly featureful tool.
-It is just an easy way to call an LLM and save results in a simple format (text/markdown)
+It is just an easy way to call an LLM and save results in a simple format (text/markdown).
+Can also read images in the Markdown.

 textllm uses [LangChain][LangChain] to interact with many AI models.